Cosmian/kms/documentation/docs/authentication.md

 - `exp`: The expiration time of the token.
 This should be a timestamp in the future.
 - `iat`: The time the token was issued.
 This should be a timestamp in the past.

-On the `ckms` command line interface, the token is configured in the client configuration.
-Please refer to the [CLI documentation](cli/cli.md) for more details.
+On the `cosmian` command line interface, the token is configured in the client configuration.
+Please refer to the [Cosmian CLI](/cosmian_cli) for more details.

 ### Configuring the KMS server for JWT authentication